 ]]>

-Editor’s note: This blog was originally published on February 15, 2024, and was updated on June 25, 2024, to include links to additional quick start guides.
+Editor’s note: This blog was originally published on February 15, 2024, and was updated on June 25, 2024, and October 9, 2024, to include additional quick guides.

 Education has evolved significantly over the past several years, and so have the needs of educators.
 In today’s diverse classrooms, it’s more important than ever to use the right education technology, find ways to support all students, and help create more inclusive environments.
 We recognize that educators need time-saving workflows, teaching tools, and resources to help everyone thrive and reach their full potential.